 Use video analytics to identify specific people of interest or those who are known to the security team.
 Whether you don’t want them entering your site or want to identify anyone who is within the workplace, that shouldn’t be.

 Identify intruders and break-ins by setting up motion detection on your video analytics.
-Any movement within key areas or during non-working hours will action an alert.
+Any movement within key areas or during non-working hours will action an alert, enabling quick intervention to prevent loss.
+When integrating this feature, it’s vital to consider the appropriate security standards, such as those covered in the EN50131 guide to intruder alarm grades, and to ensure your staff are aware of intruder response procedures.

 Use video analytics to alert you if there are too many customers waiting at a checkout point.
 Provide better customer service as well as keeping your customers safe.